artambdev/ambalovpublishinghouse/README.md

 - 2. As a writer, I want to know the genres of books published by the company
 - 3. As a writer, I want to know what process a writer goes through to get published
 - 4. As a writer, I want to see how the company will promote my works
-- 5. As a writer, I want to find a phone number or e-mail to discuss working with them
+- 5. As a writer, I want to find a phone number or e-mail to discuss working with the publisher
 - 6. As a writer, I want to find the publisher's address so I can send a physical manuscript

 ### User: Reader